Lance Brown

-Lance Allen Brown (born February 2, 1972) is an American former professional football defensive back in the National Football League (NFL).
+Lance Allen Brown (born February 2, 1972) is an American former professional football player who was a defensive back in the National Football League (NFL).
 He played five seasons for the Arizona Cardinals (1995–1996), Pittsburgh Steelers (1998–1999), and Buffalo Bills (2001).
-He was selected by the Steelers in the fifth round of the 1995 NFL draft with the 161st overall pick.
+He played college football for the Indiana Hoosiers and was selected by the Steelers in the fifth round of the 1995 NFL draft with the 161st overall pick.